alexdlaird/pyngrok/docs/troubleshooting.rst

 :code:`pyngrok` is a Python wrapper for `ngrok <https://ngrok.com/>`_, so often errors that occur (especially during startup) are a result of a :code:`ngrok` configuration error and not a bug in :code:`pyngrok`.
-Hopefully this page can give you some useful tips to first debug these issues.
+Hopefully this page can give you some useful tips to debug these issues.

 Test on the Command Line
 ------------------------